Delph1/LNU_project/README.md

 ## Time needed

-How much experience you have with Python, MQTT and Home Assistant plays a big part, but even with limited experience you should be able to build the device itself relatively fast.
+How much experience you have with Python, MQTT (Message Queuing Telemetry Transport) and Home Assistant plays a big part, but even with limited experience you should be able to build the device itself relatively fast.

 If you're somewhat experienced, to complete the MVP (minimum viable product) with just the light sensor and WiFi setup you will need a couple of hours at most.

+If you need to install an IDE and get up and running with the rest of the requirements you probably need a few days if you really want to understand what you're doing.

 1. If you have Home Assistant up and running already: